 What is Normal Sperm Count?

-- The concentration of spermatozoa should be at least 20 million per ml.
+Normal sperm count should be at least 20 million per mL.

 There should be about 2 mL of semen when a man ejaculates.

 Around 75% of the sperm should be alive; 25% will be dead on arrival, so to speak.